surgebiswas/poker/README.md

 When programming your agent, you do not need to worry about directly interfacing with the ACPC API and so you can ignore the contents of the "project_acpc_server" folder.
 However your agent must meet the following interface:

 1. Be command line executable
-2. Takes two arguments as input:
+2. Take two arguments as input:
   - 'Match State' string that describes the full state of the match up until the agent's current turn.
 More details below.
   - An output file destination to which the player's action is written.
-3. Outputs a valid action by writing to the specified output file above.
+3. Output a valid action by writing to the specified output file above.
 More details below.

 The agent will be invoked using a command of the following form `/path/to/your/agent_executable <MATCH_STATE> <OUTPUT_FILE>`.
 Note that if your agent is written in e.g. Python, the call to your agent may be something like `python /path/to/your/agent.py <MATCH_STATE> <OUTPUT_FILE>`, but that this does NOT meet the above interface.
 In this situation you should create a wrapper shell script for your program.
 This wrapper might have the name `/path/to/your/agent.sh` and have the following contents: